Skip to main content

 • Ipamorelin ∞ This is a selective growth hormone secretagogue (GHRP) that binds to ghrelin receptors in the pituitary.
 It induces a more immediate, pulsatile release of growth hormone without significantly affecting other hormones like cortisol or prolactin, making it a selective option.
 Ipamorelin is often combined with CJC-1295 to create a synergistic effect, providing both sustained and pulsatile growth hormone release.

 These peptides work by leveraging the body’s natural feedback mechanisms, promoting a more physiological release of growth hormone compared to direct exogenous growth hormone injections.
-This approach aims to minimize potential associated with supraphysiological hormone levels.
+This approach aims to minimize potential side effects associated with supraphysiological hormone levels.

 Female Hormone Balance Protocols